qor/qor/example/tutorial/bookstore/README.md

     	}
     }

+to make the different locales editable by the `admin` role.

 ### I18n - Translating strings

     import "github.com/qor/qor/i18n"

-To add I18N support for the `qor/admin`
+To add I18N support for `qor/admin` you need to register an `i18n.I18n` resource:

     var (
     	Admin *admin.Admin